International Thunderbird Club (ITC)

 - Monitor the progress of the judging team to make sure you are at your car when the team(s) arrive

-- DO NOT move your car until judging is completed, if an emergency arises contact the Concours Chairperson who will take appropriate action
+- DO NOT move your car until judging is completed, if an emergency arises contact the Concours Coordinator who will take appropriate action

 - If you have a rare option, documentation may be required to validate it